dico/unifi_guest_portal/README.md

 The portal is tested with SMS authentication, with SMS API from Diafaan and Clickatell.
 SMS auth should work out-of-box with this code, but requires you to have a working SMS server with HTTP connection (e.g. Clickatell).

-All config-settings are working settings in our demo-enviroment.
+All config-settings are working settings in our demo-environment.

-This code is ment for testing purposes, and you should not use it in a production enviroment without web-security knowledge.
+This code is ment for testing purposes, and you should not use it in a production environment without web-security knowledge.

 ### Get started